 The speed of light in free space takes the same value for all observers, independently of their state of movement.

-No attempt to explain the nature of the speed of light quite stuck.
+No attempt to explain the nature of the speed of light entirely stuck.
 Then Einstein gathered a series of known facts from the era and fit them together in a more or less coherent ensemble.
-This is somewhat correct; however, according to the scientific method, it weakens a theory’s internal consistency.
+The process is somewhat correct; however, according to the scientific method, it weakens a theory’s internal consistency.

-The second postulate of relativity is even poorer.
+The second postulate of relativity is even weaker.
 It says what Lorentz equations do mathematically; speed of light is always the same for any reference frame or any inertial observer.

-The last thing we needed would be that after doing the asymptotic transformation it would be different from any frame of reference!
-Presumably, the scientific method does not like equations conventionally forcing a result, and subsequently many people saying multiple experiments confirm that value.
+The last thing we needed would be that after doing the asymptotic transformation, it would be different from any frame of reference!
+Presumably, the scientific method does not like equations conventionally forcing a result, and subsequently, many people are saying multiple experiments confirm that value.

-In fact, Einstein could have said, “My theory is Poincare’s postulates represented by Lorentz equations… and I know of Michelson-Morley experiment.”
+In fact, Einstein could have said, “My theory is Poincare’s postulates represented by Lorentz equations… besides, I know of the Michelson-Morley experiment.”

-The rest in Einstein’s theory is the implications from the subsequent mathematical game supported by the failure of the Michelson-Morley experiment with respect to its original objective, and from the real physical existence of mass increase with velocity, relative to the natural frame or system of reference in an equivalent amount to which Lorentz equations imply.
-It happens that in the Earth, the natural reference system is Earth’s gravity field.
+The rest in Einstein’s theory is the implications from the Lorentz mathematical game supported by the failure of the Michelson-Morley experiment concerning its original objective, and from the real physical existence of mass increase with velocity, relative to the natural frame of reference in an equivalent amount to which Lorentz equations imply.
+It happens that on the Earth, the natural reference system is Earth’s gravity field.

 The first support, known before the elaboration of Special Relativity, is on section Michelson-Morley experiment.

 The second one, referring to relativistic mass, was very suspicious, as stress in section Criticism of relativistic mass, as there were physical experiments, which pointed in that direction.
-Nevertheless, the increase in physical mass is only true when we measure the movement with respect to the natural or privileged reference frame, as it is explained in section Physics of movement with gravity of the book Physics and Global Dynamics.
+Nevertheless, the increase in physical mass is only real when we measure the movement within the natural or privileged reference frame, as we explain in section Physics of movement with gravity of the book Physics and Global Dynamics.

-Moreover, as is also mentioned in said book, the fact that mass increases with kinetic energy is correct, but it also affects the spatial configuration of the mass as a whole.
+Furthermore, as is also mentioned in the said book, the fact that mass increases with kinetic energy is correct, but it also affects the spatial configuration of the mass as a whole.

-Let us see in following section the elements previously mentioned, as well as some important terminological issues from Special Relativity.
+Let us see in the following section the elements previously mentioned, as well as some relevant terminological issues from Special Relativity.

 II.c.1.
 Frame or system of reference

-This topic comes up with the problem of Classical Mechanics with regard to Galileo’s principle of relativity from the 17th century.
+This topic comes up with the problem of Classical Mechanics about Galileo’s principle of relativity from the 17th century.
 This stated that any mechanical experiment would have the same characteristics in a system at rest as in one that moves at a constant velocity with respect to the first.

 Indeed, it is a matter of the classical concepts of force, mass, space, and time, with all the correspondent transformations when changing system or frame of reference.

-The classical system worked perfectly until the appearance of electromagnetism and the nature of light, with its non-additive velocity with respect to its source.
+The classical system worked perfectly until the appearance of electromagnetism and the nature of light, with its non-additive velocity regarding its source.

-The special frame of reference has no secret; a point can be easily determined within its frame of reference, or changed from its frame of reference by means of an adjustment of the origin of the new frame with respect to the first one in each instant or moment with its relative motion.
+A spatial frame of reference has no secret; a point can be effortlessly determined within its frame of reference or changed using an adjustment of the origin of the new frame concerning the first one in each instant or moment with its relative motion.

-We can easily obtain the correspondent magnitudes from one frame of reference to another by means of the Galileo transformations.
-Given two inertial frames of reference F and F’, the equations would be:
+We can easily obtain the correspondent magnitudes from one frame of reference to another using the Galileo transformations.
+Given two inertial frames of reference F and F’,t' = t

-This equivalence of measurements is even more simple and immediate, of course, given the development of modern computers.
+This equivalence of measurements is immediate and straightforward given the development of modern computers.

 Inertial and non-inertial frames of reference

 When frames of reference move with a constant velocity with respect to each other, they are inertial frames.
 Logically, if this is not the case, they are non-inertial reference frames.
-All non-inertial reference frames accelerate with respect to each other.
+All non-inertial reference frames accelerate concerning each other.